CLSherrod/clsherrod.github.io/_drafts/a-skip/2008-09-12-peace-intention-experiments.md

 On September 14, 2008 will see the start of the first in a series of Peace Intention Experiments testing the power of group intention to lower violence in areas around the world.

-If you have read her book or know someone that has you know how these intentional experiments really work.Â  It's amazing.
+If you have read her book or know someone that has you know how these intentional experiments really work.
+It's amazing.

 Join me at <a href="http://www.thepeaceintentionexperiment.com/" rel="nofollow">ThePeaceintentionExperiment.com</a> and lets's intend peace.